 Sash Windows: Restoration – Double Glazing – Replacement

-– Refurbished sash windows are FENSA registered and come with an option for a 5 year insurance backed warranty
+– All our new windows come with a 10 year insurance backed guarantee

 – We are a FENSA registered company so you can be assured your new Sash window will meet all current building regulations and be registered accordingly

 – All finished windows are primed with microporus paint unless otherwise requested.

 If you’re going to the expense of fitting a new or replacement sash window then you might as well do the job properly.
 The bespoke nature of our workshop which manufactures with the traditional method of one man – one job, with all timber being machined to size on site, allows us to produce perfect replica sash windows.
 However, simply making a replica sash window will not suffice if you wish to maintain a perfect period look.

 There are 3 key elements that need to be considered when manufacturing and fitting a new or replacement replica sash window.
 Only when all of these 3 elements external positioning, sash window composition, and internal finishing are taken fully into consideration, is it possible to fit a window that looks like it’s been there since the property’s original construction.